 For seven weeks, prosecutors have made the case that Keith Raniere, the leader of a self-help company, is actually a crime boss and sex trafficker.
-On Wednesday, jurors agreed by delivering a guilty verdict on all counts including sex trafficking, racketeering, exploitation of a child, wire fraud conspiracy, identity theft, and other crimes.
+On Wednesday, jurors agreed by delivering a guilty verdict on all counts including sex trafficking, racketeering, exploitation of a child, extortion, wire fraud conspiracy, identity theft and other crimes.

 Raniere founded the self-help group NXIVM in 1998 to sell “executive success" seminars to aspiring millionaires.
 Members would eventually include celebrities like Smallville’s Allison Mack and Battlestar Galactica’s Grace Park and Nicki Clyne.
-But from within the larger NXIVM group grew a sinister secret society called DOS that branded women and turned them into “slaves”—all while holding them hostage by forcing them to hand over “collateral” such as nude images to keep them from speaking out.
+But from within the larger NXIVM group grew a sinister secret society called DOS which branded women and turned them into “slaves”—all the while holding them hostage by forcing them to hand over “collateral” such as nude images to keep them from speaking out.

 Raniere was the leader of NXIVM but a number of people assisted him, included Mack, who pleaded guilty to racketeering and racketeering conspiracy and Clare Bronfman, heir to the Seagram’s liquor fortune, who pleaded guilty to harbouring an illegal migrant for financial gain and fraudulent use of someone else’s identity.
 She agreed to pay a $6-million fine.

 “I’m relieved,” said Sarah Edmondson, a former high-ranking member who became one of the first whistleblowers who exposed DOS and Raniere’s other abuses.
 “Today the world is a better place, and that’s what we set out to do 12 years ago when we joined.”